articles

 • Tried asking OREI Support - no go

 Now with the HDFury Arcana, I get the following options.
-However, Quadraphonic does not work.
+Note: Quadraphonic does not work.

 Errors?
 Omissions?
 Need Help?
 Know something?
 Post your queries in the comments below.